 - Intensified global competition for highly-qualified specialist and management candidates

 - Danger of loss of expertise from numerous retirements

 - More effective personnel recruitment and retention with the help of various measures

-Recruitment and long-term retention of qualified employees: The continued improvement in the economic environment in the past two years has also led to an increase in global competition for highly-qualified specialists and managers.
-This will likely be intensified in the medium to long term due to demographic developments.
+Recruitment and long-term retention of qualified employees: Global competition for highly qualified employees and managers has grown in recent years; in the medium to long term, this will likely be further intensified by demographic change.
 As a result, there is an increased risk that job vacancies cannot be filled with suitable applicants, or only after a delay.

 Sustainability: BASF is committed to integrating environmental protection and socially responsible conduct into its business activities.
-Infringements of our voluntary commitments and legal violations represent a reputational risk and could lead to operational or strategic risks.
+Infringements of our voluntary commitments and legal violations also represent a reputational risk and could lead to operational or strategic risks.
+Before acquiring a company, we take into account its focus on sustainability and we consider this in the acquisition process.
 We use the results of our global issue management for sustainability to initiate change processes in the company in order to be prepared for any potential risks and to exploit opportunities.
 We have established global monitoring systems which also include our supply chain – these enable us to ensure adherence to laws and our voluntary commitments in the areas of environment, safety, security and health as well as to labor and social standards.
 In order to assure society’s acceptance of our business activities, we engage in ongoing dialog with relevant stakeholders.
-Before acquiring a company, we take into account its focus on sustainability and we consider this in the acquisition process.
+The Nano Dialog Forum is an example.
+Ultimately, however, residual risks remain in all entrepreneurial activities which even comprehensive risk management cannot exclude.